-In this paper we make some important restrictions on the application graphs under study, as well as on the execution model to deploy the application workflow on the platform.
+In this paper we make some important restrictions on the application graphs under study, as well as on the execution model used to deploy the application workflow on the platform.
 Our goal is to provide a solid theoretical foundation for the study of single criterion or bi-criteria mappings.
 We aim at assessing the additional complexity induced by replicated and/or data-parallel stages on the application side, and by different-speed processors on the platform side.
 This implies to deal with simple (but important) application graphs for which efficient mappings can be found in polynomial time using identical processors, and without replicating or data-parallelizing any stage.

-To this purpose we restrict to two important application graphs, namely linear pipelines and fork graphs, as illustrated on Figures 1 and 2.
+To this purpose we restrict to two important application graphs, namely linear pipelines and fork graphs, as illustrated on Figs. 1 and 2.
 Both graphs are ubiquitous in parallel processing and represent archetype application workflows.
-Pipeline graphs occur in many applications in the domains of image processing, computer vision, query processing, etc, while fork graphs are mandatory to distribute files or databases in master-slave environments.
-While important, both graphs are simple enough so that the design of optimal mappings is well understood in simple frameworks.
+They are the building blocks of many parallel applications; for instance, pipeline graphs occur in many applications in the domains of image processing, computer vision, query processing, etc., while fork graphs are mandatory to distribute files or databases in master-slave environments.
+While important, both graphs are simple enough so that the design of optimal mappings is well understood in some simple frameworks.

 Pipeline graphs are easier to deal with, because there is a single dependence path.
-For example Subhlok and Vondran [26, 27] have been able to design dynamic programming algorithms for bi-criteria mappings on homogeneous platforms.
+For example Subhlok and Vondran [27, 28] have been able to design dynamic programming algorithms for bi-criteria mappings on homogeneous platforms.
 Also, if we neglect all communication costs, minimizing the period amounts to solve the well-known chains-to-chains problem.
-Given an array of n elements a_1, a_2, \ldots, a_n , this problem is to partition the array into p intervals whose element sums are well balanced (technically, the aim is to minimize the largest sum of the elements of any interval).
-This problem has been extensively studied in the literature (see the pioneering papers [9, 13, 21] and the survey [22]).
+Given an array of n elements $a_1, a_2, \ldots, a_n$ , this problem is to partition the array into p intervals whose element sums are well balanced (technically, the aim is to minimize the largest sum of the elements of any interval).
+This problem has been extensively studied in the literature (see the pioneering papers [10, 14, 22] and the survey [23]).
 It amounts to load-balance n computations whose ordering must be preserved (hence the restriction to intervals) onto p identical processors.
 Does this problem remain polynomial with different-speed processors and the possibility of replicating or data-parallelizing the intervals?
 The complexity of these important extensions of the chains-to-chains problem is established in this paper.

 Fork graphs are more difficult to tackle, because there are more opportunities for parallelism, hence a wider combinatorial space to explore when searching for good mappings.
 Still, we provide several complexity results for this class of graphs.
+Altogether, the main goal of this paper is to provide a solid theoretical foundation for the study of single criterion or bi-criteria mappings, with the possibility to replicate and possibly data-parallelize application stages.
+Our major contribution is to establish the complexity of all the optimization problems for pipeline and fork graphs that are exposed in Table 1.

 The rest of the paper is organized as follows.
-We start by illustrating the problem on a simple example in Section 2.
-This section provides an insight of the complexity of the problem, even in simple cases.
-Then in Section 3, we detail the framework: we present both the general model, and a simplified model without communication costs.
-The exhaustive complexity results for this simplified model are summarized in Section 4, then we detail the results for pipeline graphs (Section 5), and for fork graphs (Section 6).
-Related work is surveyed in Section 7.
-Finally, we conclude in Section 8.
+We start by illustrating the problem on a simple example in Sect.
+2. This section provides an insight of the complexity of the problem, even in simple cases.
+Then in Sect.
+3, we detail the framework: we present both the general model, and a simplified model without communication costs.
+The exhaustive complexity results for this simplified model are summarized in Sect.
+4, then we detail the results for pipeline graphs (Sect.
+5), and for fork graphs (Sect.
+6).
+Related work is surveyed in Sect.
+7. Finally, we conclude in Sect.
+8.

-2 Working out an example
+2 Working out an Example